AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-07
         description: >
-          Go to Nodejs website and download the latest version, If you are struggling in installing feel free to contact me , we can schedule a 5min meeting I will help you to download Nodejs in to your system , Best way to download it , Go to Prebuilt installer and download a file and install it by executing by dowload file.
+          Go to NodeJs website and download the latest version, If you are struggling in installing feel free to contact me , we can schedule a 5min meeting I will help you to download NodeJs in to your system , Best way to download it , Go to Prebuilt installer and download a file and install it by executing by dowload file.
         topics:
           - nodejs
           - javascript